Fradenti/DualProbitCDF/README.md

     Cumulative Distribution Functions*, via

     ``` r
-    install.packages("EPmvnCDF_0.1.0.tar.gz", type = "source")
+    install.packages("EPmvnCDF_0.2.0.tar.gz", repos = NULL, type = "source")
     ```

-    Otheror open the `R` project contained in the `EPmvnCDF/` folder and build it from there.
+    Otherwise open the `R` project contained in the `EPmvnCDF/` folder and build the package from there.

 Then you can run the code.